andrewrosemberg/LearningToOptimize.jl/README.md

 ### The Recorder

-Then chose what values to record:
+Then choose what values to record:

 ```julia
 # CSV recorder to save the optimal primal and dual decision values